 The latter is the narrator’s refrain from one of my songs; the laconic farmer, chin up as usual, watching the ABC.
 He’s being harassed by the banks, making do with pumpkin scones and home brew and tells the wife that if she must pay bills, pay the one with the lawyer’s letter – today.

-Australian farmers are well-used the vagaries of the weather – droughts, floods and, when it’s too dry, fires; not to mention the bastardry of banks.
+Australian farmers are well-used to the vagaries of the weather – droughts, floods and, when it’s too dry, fires; not to mention the bastardry of banks.
 We’re not in drought as such, but a period of what the Bureau of Meteorology (BOM) calls “rainfall deficiencies”.
 Much of Queensland, where we live, has been rain-deficient since the end of October.

 The Bundaberg region has just this week been drought-declared, after enduring its hottest summer since 1897.
 So things could be worse.